Bachelor of Business Administration (BBA)

 |Understanding U.S. Society a||3|

-There are numerous courses that satisfy each of these categories.
-Students can find a list of these courses and other information about UIC General Education requirements at http://catalog.uic.edu/ucat/degree-programs/general-education.
+There are numerous courses that can be applied to these categories and satisfy the university requirement of 24 hours of general education course work with at least one course in each of these categories.
+Students can find a list of these courses and other information about UIC General Education requirements in the General Education section of the catalog.

 Other Mathematics, Calculus, Statistics or quantitative analysis courses are highly recommended prerequisites that can be taken in order to satisfy the 24 hours of Electives requirements.
 However, many courses that satisfy the above general education requirements as well as those required for an associate's degree in business can also satisfy the Electives requirements.